PatrickAcheson/Learning-Plan-Cybersecurity-RAG-System/README.md

 **Goals:**
 - Finish the internal RAG/LLM Streamlit wrapper
 - Integrate the CVE search functionality from Week 6 into the UI

-**Tasks:**
+- Gather requirments and finalise front-end for Microsoft Patch Tuesday (Task set 2)

+**Task set 1**
 1. **Streamlit Finalization**
    - Continue building out your chosen Streamlit app (from Week 4 comparison)
    - Refactor code to make adding new information sources trivial (e.g. via a `sources.yaml` config)